Bonnie Prince Charlie should’ve stayed away from Scotland

-Bonnie Prince Charlie believed in his cause: the restoration of the Stuart monarchy.
-The result was civil war & the last battle on Scottish soil.
+Bonnie Prince Charlie wanted the restoration of the Stuart monarchy.
+The result was civil war and his defeat in 1746.

 Bonnie Prince Charlie

 Prince Charles Edward Stuart, aka Bonnie Prince Charlie, 1720-1788, was born and died in Italy.
 He landed in Scotland on the 23rd July 1745, stepping ashore on the island of Eriskay, Outer Hebrides, at the subsequently named Prince's Beach.
 He left Scotland for ever on the 20th September 1746.
 This escapade, the final Jacobite uprising, is sometimes called 'the '45'.

 As a consequence of this failed rebellion against the Hanoverian crown, the Highland way of life, particularly the clan system, though already changing because of economic factors, was dismantled on government orders.
 A series of Disarming Acts took effect.
 Wearing of tartan was even banned.
 The culture of the Gaels was seen as a danger to the nation’s stability and had to be broken up and absorbed by the Lowlanders.
 This policy to subdue the Highlands was carried out regardless of the politics of individual clans – not all of whom (in fact, far from it) were Jacobite sympathisers.

 (Pictured) The Prince’s Beach, on Eriskay, where Bonnie Prince Charlie first set foot in Scotland.
 He was told to go home.
 Some of these Highlanders must have known he was a heap of trouble.